mmguero/docker/step-ca/README.md

 * enter a directory where you want `step-ca` to live
 * `mkdir -p step/{certs,config,db,secrets,templates}`
 * ensure you've got the `docker-compose.yml` from this repository in your directory
-* put what will be the intermediate password in `secrets.txt` then `chmod 600 secrets.txt`
+* put what will be serve as the root CA password in `secrets.txt` and your provisioner pasword in `provisioner.txt`
+* `chmod 600 secrets.txt provisioner.txt`
-* `docker run --rm -it -v $(pwd)/step:/home/step smallstep/step-ca sh`
+* `docker run --rm -it -v $(pwd)/step:/home/step -v $(pwd)/secrets.txt:/secrets.txt:ro -v $(pwd)/provisioner.txt:/provisioner.txt:ro smallstep/step-ca sh`
-    - inside this container create two files somewhere: `/path/to/password1.txt` and `/path/to/password2.txt`
-        + in `password1.txt` put what you want to be your the CA password
-        + in `password2.txt` put what you want to be your the provisioner password
-    - `step ca init --ssh --name=mypki --dns=step.example.org --address=:9000 --provisioner=myjwk --password-file=/path/to/password1.txt --provisioner-password-file=/path/to/password2.txt`
+    - `step ca init --ssh --name=mypki --dns=step.example.org --address=:9000 --provisioner=myjwk --password-file=/secrets.txt --provisioner-password-file=/provisioner.txt`
     - make note of provisioner fingerprint `xxxxxxxxxx` to use for bootstrapping clients
 * `docker-compose up -d`
 * `docker-compose exec -u 0 ca sh`
     - `step ca provisioner add acme --type ACME`
-* use `step crypto change-pass` to change password for intermediate, `ssh_host` and `ssh_user` keys so that it's different from the root CA password (which you had in `password1.txt`).
-In the end have the password for those keys in `secrets.txt` to mount into your docker container.
+* use `step crypto change-pass` to change password for intermediate, `ssh_host` and `ssh_user` keys so that it's different from the root CA password (which you had in `password1.txt`)
+  - `docker-compose exec -u 0 ca sh`
+      + `step crypto change-pass /home/step/secrets/intermediate_ca_key`
+      + etc.
 * `docker-compose down`
+* change the contents of `secrets.txt` to contain the new intermediate password you just set with `step crypto change-pass`
+* you don't need the `provisioner.txt` file any more (though you will need that password for manually provisioning certificates), so securely delete it
+    + `shred -u provisioner.txt`
 * `docker-compose up -d`

 ## OIDC/OAuth